ain-soph/autovul/README.md

 ## Experiment Workflow
 #### Bash Files
 Check the bash files under `/bash` to reproduce our paper results.
-#### Download Datasets
-If you run it for the first time, please run `bash ./bash/train.sh "--download"` to download the dataset.
 #### Train Models
 You need to first run `/bash/train.sh` to get pretrained models.
+If you run it for the first time, please run with `--download` flag the to download the dataset:
+`bash ./bash/train.sh "--download"`
 #### Run Attacks
 ```
 /bash/adv_attack.sh